Halmoni100/halmoni100.github.io/content/_index.md

 ---
-title: "Personal Blog"
+title: "Journey Inward"
 featured_image: '/images/network.png'
-description: "Political Commentary and Ideas on Artificial Intelligence"
+description: "Political commentary and ideas on Artificial Intelligence"
 ---
 "Two things are infinite: the universe and human stupidity; and I'm not sure about the universe" -- Albert Einstein